High-power readout of a transmon qubit using a nonlinear coupling: Readout performance

 \subsection{Readout fidelity}

 The qubit state is prepared with an optional $\pi_{01}$-pulse followed by a pre-selection pulse, as illustrated in Fig. \ref{fig:fid}(a).
 This preparation is followed by a waiting time of $\SI{500}{\nano\second}\approx9 (2\pi/\kappa_r)$ to deplete the readout mode before the readout pulse.
-To improve the SNR, we use a traveling-wave parametric amplifier (TWPA), as shown in the setup (see Appendix \ref{apx:setup}).
+To improve the SNR, we use a traveling-wave parametric amplifier (TWPA) based on ``reverse-Kerr'' phase-matching \cite{Ranadive2022}, as shown in the setup (see Appendix \ref{apx:setup}).

 The measurement results are shown in Fig. \ref{fig:fid}(b) and Fig. \ref{fig:fid}(c).
 The readout pulse's parameters are optimized following the procedure described in Appendix \ref{apx:ro_optim}.
 By setting a linear threshold between the $\ket{0}$ and $\ket{1}$ gaussians, the data points are classified into either of the two states.
 Then we can compute the standard binary readout fidelity $F=1-[\proba(1|0)+\proba(0|1)]/2$, where $\proba(i|j)$ is the conditional probability of measuring $\ket{i}$, having prepared $\ket{j}$.
-The result is a fidelity of $F=99.21\pm0.01$\%.
-Such a value was measured using an optimized square readout pulse of duration $T_\text{r}=\SI{400}{\nano\second}$ and power $\bar{n}_r=89$ photons (see Appendix \ref{apx:ro_optim} for more details on the optimization of the fidelity).
+A fidelity of $F=99.21\pm0.01$\% was measured using an optimized square readout pulse of duration $T_r=\SI{400}{\nano\second}$ and power $\bar{n}_r=89$ photons (see Appendix \ref{apx:ro_optim} for more details on the optimization of the fidelity).
 The readout power is expressed in photon number by using the AC-Stark shift calibration described in Appendix \ref{apx:nphcalib}.

 It is also worth noting that the maximum fidelity is measured using 89 photons, which is at least one order of magnitude higher than most state-of-the-art high-fidelity measurements relying on standard dispersive coupling \cite{Walter2017,Spring2024,Swiadek2024}.
-This power corresponds to an AC Stark shift of \SI{-138}{\mega\hertz} on the qubit's resonant frequency, which is significantly larger than the qubit's anharmonicity $\alpha_q=\SI{-73.1}{\mega\hertz}$ without affecting the readout fidelity.
+This power corresponds to an AC Stark shift of \SI{-138}{\mega\hertz} on the qubit's resonant frequency.
+Even though this shift is significantly larger than the qubit's anharmonicity $\alpha_q/(2\pi)=\SI{-73.1}{\mega\hertz}$, the readout fidelity is not noticeably affected.